 The MRC DTP will be at the King’s Postgraduate Research Open Evening at Guy’s Campus.
 Dates will be confirmed in due course.

 During the evening you will be able to attend an introduction talk and student panel, join academic staff and research students for light refreshments, and take an optional tour of the campus.

-All applicants will be informed about the outcome of their interview in the week commencing 4th February 2018 You may request individual feedback from your interview panel.
+All applicants will be informed about the outcome of their interview Friday 7th February 2020.
+You may request individual feedback from your interview panel.

 Following acceptance of the offer of a place, King’s Apply will be updated to initiate the formal acceptance process.
 All applicants will receive an offer letter from the KCL Admissions Department.
 For students joining the straight PhD pathway, the official offer will be conditional on submitting a complete Project Approval Form (PAF).
 Our MRC DTP Manager will guide you and your co-supervisors through completing this document and the deadlines to meet for submission.

 Yes!
 All new students will be assigned a buddy in the Spring before you arrive.
 Your buddy will be a current MRC DTP student; they will send you regular updates about what’s going on in the programme and you can keep in touch with any questions you have.
 In the early Summer, you will receive an invitation to select the training workshops you would like to attend in your first year on the programme (via email invitation) and our MRC DTP Coordinator will be in touch over the Summer to complete paperwork etc.

-For September 2019, new students will be invited to the MRC DTP Induction on Monday 16th September.
+For September 2020, new students will be invited to the MRC DTP Induction, date TBC.